ctolon/PythonInterfaceDemo/AllWorkFlows/README.md

 `Aug 22, 2022` | `Liuyao Zhang` | `User Acceptance Test` | Reports a problem about aod checker functionality in interface.
 It fixed. (interface functionality)
 `Aug 23, 2022` | `Liuyao Zhang` | `User Acceptance Test` | Reports a bug for SEP Process functionality, It fixed. (for tableReader and dqEfficiency)
 `Aug 23, 2022` | `Liuyao Zhang` | `User Acceptance Test` | Reports a bug dilepton analysis for pp (for LHC22c).
 DileptonAOD.root ttres are created blank.
 It's not fixed now. (only for pp datas)

-If you have problem about running the scripts or you have some suggestions for interface, contact me at: `cevat.batuhan.tolon@cern.ch` or you can send a message on mattermost `@ctolon`.
-I will try to fix your problem ASAP.

 ## Design Notes

 * `Jul 20, 2022` Developed pythonCLI version 1 for tablemaker in its simplest form, not integrated into main task.